 1251 Wynnton Rd.
 Columbus, GA 31906, contact Kirsten Dunn, the Community Outreach & Volunteer Coordinator, at [email protected]

 Since 1992, the Crisis Center of Russell County has been helping victims rebuild their lives after experiencing domestic violence and sexual assault.
-This agency helps victims navigate the daunting process of reporting and coping with assaults by creating a safety plan for victims’ families, obtaining short or long term housing, and supplying families with food, clothing and basic necessities.
-The Crisis Center’s domestic violence and sexual assault programs focus on supporting victims after the crime and their prevention program aims to prevent violence.
+This agency helps victims navigate the daunting process of reporting and coping with assaults by creating a safety plan for victims’ families, obtaining short or long-term housing, and supplying families with food, clothing and basic necessities.
+The Crisis Center’s domestic violence and sexual assault programs focus on supporting victims after the crime and their prevention program aim to prevent violence.

 How can you give back?
 For more information about volunteer opportunities, please call 334-297-4484.
 Donations can be made to the Crisis Center of Russell at CB&T of East Alabama located at 1000 13th Street, Phenix City, AL 36867.